ExcursionClub/ExCSystem/README.md

 createuser --interactive -P
 ```

-Now fill out the propts you receive as below
+Now fill out the prompts you receive as below
 ```
 Enter name of role to add: admin
 Enter password for new role: